dom-schulz/loan-predictor/README.md

 - **ROC AUC (0.9978)**: Demonstrates discrimination between defaulting and non-defaulting loans

 #### Class Distribution Analysis
-To validate that the model's high performance is not simply due to class imbalance, we analyzed the distribution of defaulted loans in the dataset:
+To validate that the model's high performance is not simply due to class imbalance, I analyzed the distribution of defaulted loans in the dataset:

 ```sql
 SELECT